Jean-MarcHarvengt/espMCUME/README.md

 # Installation
 - Format the SD card as FAT32
 - extract the content of SD.zip in the root directory
-- there must be a sub-directorie for each emulator and the default callibration file for the ILI9341 touch screen
+- there must be a sub-directorie for each emulator
-  - "2600" => for vcs, put your Atari 2600 roms here (.bin)
+  - "2600" => for atarivcs, put your Atari 2600 roms here (.bin)
-  - "5200" => for 5200, put your Atari 5200 roms here (.bin)
+  - "5200" => for atari5200, put your Atari 5200 roms here (.bin)
-  - "800"  => for 800, put your Atari 800 cartridges here (.rom)
+  - "800"  => for atari800, put your Atari 800 cartridges here (.rom)
-  - 'c64"  => for 64, put your C64 programs here (.prg)
+  - 'c64"  => for c64, put your C64 programs here (.prg)
-  - "o2em" => for o2em, put your Videopac/Odysssey roms here (.bin)
+  - "o2em" => for oddyssey, put your Videopac/Odysssey roms here (.bin)
   - "coleco" => for colem, put your Colecovision roms here (.rom, including coleco.rom)
   - "nes"  => for nes/nofrendo, put your .nes files here, onlt 32k games are supported (galaga,xevious,mario1...)
-  - "spec" => for speccy, put your ".z80" or ".sna" files here into sub-dirs or not ( max 48K )
+  - "spec" => for spectrum, put your ".z80" or ".sna" files here into sub-dirs or not ( max 48K )
-  - "z81"  => for 81, put your ".p", ".81"(, ".56") ".80" or ".o" files here, into sub-dirs or not ( max 56K )
+  - "z81"  => for zx81, put your ".p", ".81"(, ".56") ".80" or ".o" files here, into sub-dirs or not ( max 56K )
-- insert the SD in the ILI9341 SD slot
+- insert the SD into the ILI9341 SD slot

-# Compilation
+# Compilation/flashing
 - go to espboot directory first:
-- make, make flash => this will install partition table, bootloader and app selector
+- make, make flash => this will install custom partition table, bootloader and app selector
 - go to any other directory (one by one!):
 - Adapt ./flashapp.sh according your OS (I use OSX)
 - make, ./flashapp.sh

 # Status and known issues
 - 64:
-  - has sound
+  - with sound
   - I2C custom keyboard support!
   - Many games crashe
 - colem:
-  - has sound!
+  - with sound!
 - vcs:
   - no sound yet
   - limited cartridge size support (due to ram constraint)